siemdejong/ithappens/README.md

 The simplest way to do this is to use either Python's virtual environment venv or conda.
 Here, instructions for conda are shown.
-If mamba is installed, replace conda with mamba in the commands below.
 ```
 conda env create -f environment.yml
 ```